Four Key Ways to Improve Equity Market Structure

 - Reduce the standard round lot size from 100 shares to 10 shares or 1 share for high-priced securities, and broaden odd lot transparency by disseminating top-of-book odd lot quotation data through the Securities Information Processors (SIPs).

-- Implement SIPs in multiple locations in order to significantly reduce the geographic latency that slows the receipt of consolidated real-time quote and trade information.
+- Implement SIPs in multiple locations in order to significantly reduce the geographic latency that slows the receipt of consulidated real-time quote and trade information.

 - Enact a targeted reduction in tick sizes for securities priced above $1.